Standard English Conventions · ~26% of Reading & Writing

 Get 1,000+ More Questions

-Understanding Form, Structure, and Sense on the SAT
+Understanding Form, Structure, and Sense

 Form, Structure, and Sense is the broader grammar subtopic, covering a range of conventions that ensure sentences are internally consistent and logically coherent.
 The most heavily tested areas are: verb forms (tense, agreement, and mood), pronoun usage (antecedent agreement and case), and sentence-level conventions like modifier placement and parallel structure.
 Unlike sentence boundary questions—which have clear structural rules—Form, Structure, and Sense questions often require reading the entire sentence carefully for meaning before selecting the correct form.

 Subject-verb agreement is the single most-tested convention in this subtopic.
-The SAT creates difficulty by separating the subject from the verb with long intervening phrases: 'The results of the decade-long study on urban heat islands [was/were] published last year.'
+The test creates difficulty by separating the subject from the verb with long intervening phrases: 'The results of the decade-long study on urban heat islands [was/were] published last year.'
 The subject is 'results' (plural), but the intervening phrase 'of the decade-long study on urban heat islands' misleads students into selecting 'was.'
 The reliable fix: cross out everything between the subject and the verb, identify the subject, and check its number.

 Verb tense and form questions present sentences where multiple tenses are grammatically possible, and you must choose the one consistent with the passage's timeline and context.
 Common patterns: the passage establishes a past timeline and asks you to identify whether the verb should be simple past, past perfect, or past progressive; or the passage describes a general truth or scientific fact that requires the simple present.
 The key is reading context clues—time markers, other verbs in the passage, and logical sequence.

 Pronoun-antecedent agreement, modifier placement, and parallel structure questions round out this subtopic.
-For pronouns, the antecedent must be clear and the pronoun must match in number and person—'everyone' is singular and takes 'his or her' (or 'their' in informal usage, which the SAT now accepts).
+For pronouns, the antecedent must be clear and the pronoun must match in number and person—'everyone' is singular and takes 'his or her' (or 'their' in informal usage, which the test now accepts).
 For modifiers, a participial phrase at the start of a sentence must describe the sentence's grammatical subject.
 For parallel structure, items in a list or compound construction must be in the same grammatical form.

 Key Rules & Formulas

-Memorize these rules — they come up directly in SAT questions.
+Memorize these rules — they come up directly in practice questions.

 1